 These necklaces and bracelets are beaded jewelry, and the beads are usually made of amber, wood, marble, or silicone.
 While they are marketed to help relieve teething pain and aid in sensory development, most experts say that they are not safe for babies and encourage parents to find alternatives.1-2

 Manufacturers and promoters of these products also claim that amber beads have a pain-relieving property that activates once the baby’s body temperature warms them.
 Promoters also claim that teething necklaces help stimulate the thyroid gland to control drooling and reduce inflammation in the ears, throat, stomach, and respiratory system.1-2

 There is no scientific research or evidence to support these claims.1-2

 What the Experts Say

-Teething jewelry for babies is not illegal to make or purchase; however, the U.S. Food and Drug Administration (FDA) made an official statement in 2018 saying these products pose significant choking and strangulation hazards to babies and toddlers.1 The FDA made the official warning after receiving reports of children choking on beads that broke off and of an 18-month-old being strangled to death by an amber necklace during a nap.2
+Teething jewelry for babies is not illegal to make or purchase; however, the FDA made an official statement in 2018 saying these products pose significant choking and strangulation hazards to babies and toddlers.1 The FDA made the official warning after receiving reports of children choking on beads that broke off and of an 18-month-old being strangled to death by an amber necklace during a nap.1